 If you've already installed the library, then you may wish to

 compile a program using it.
-You can use pkg-config to
+You can use pkg-config and CMake

 First download and unpack a tarball